AgrimPrasad/Multiplayer-GameOfLife/README.md

 #### Client Logic

 1. The game is implemented in ticks of 1-second interval.
-Every second, the state of the entire grid is re-evaluated based on new inputs received from different clients.
+Every second, the state of the entire grid is re-evaluated based on new inputs received from different clients using socket.io

-1. The browser connects to a Node.js API which allows multiple clients to share the same world-view.
+1. The browser connects to an Express API server which allows multiple clients to share the same world-view.

-1) When a user clicks anywhere on the grid, a live cell is created at that location with the user's colour.
+1. When a user clicks anywhere on the grid, a live cell is created at that location with the user's colour.
 A given cell is associated with a single colour throughout its lifetime and dead cells are coloured white.

-1) When a dead cell is revived, it is given a colour which is the mathematical average of its neighbours.
+1. When a dead cell is revived, it is given a colour which is the mathematical average of its neighbours.

-1) User connection/disconnection logic is handed off to socket.io + cookie handling of user details.
+1. User connection/disconnection logic is handed off to socket.io

 #### Server Logic

+1. The server API docs are available at https://stark-lake-47409.herokuapp.com/api-docs

-1. The server-side logic is implemented as a set of REST-ful API endpoints and socket.io pub-sub messages, which together provide functionality such as user management and grid state management.
+1. The server-side logic is implemented using Express as a set of REST-ful API endpoints and socket.io pub-sub messages, which together provide functionality such as user management and grid state management.

 1. Each client is assigned a unique nickname and colour on initial connection through socket.io